Results

 LP Sensitivity

 We also conduct sensitivity analysis for linear problems using lp_sensitivity_report.
-This will generate a InfOptSensitivityReport which contains mapping to the ranges indicating how much a constraint RHS constant or a objective coefficient can be changed without violating the feasibility of the solution.
+This will generate a InfOptSensitivityReport which contains mapping to the ranges indicating how much a constraint RHS constant or an objective coefficient can be changed without violating the feasibility of the solution.
 This is further explained in the JuMP documentation here.
 Furthermore, this analysis can only be employed for a solver that implements MOI.ConstraintBasisStatus.
 In our running example up above, Ipopt.jl does not support this A solver like Gurobi.jl does.

 julia> report = lp_sensitivity_report(model);